JohnStrunk/wahoo-results/docs/configuration.md

 `dolphin_events.csv` file in the start list directory that is suitable for import into the Dolphin software.

+The right pane is for race result files. {{ WR }} can read several timing system file formats.
+Use the `Data format` dropdown to select the desired format.
+Available options include:

+- Dolphin CSV: Dolphin timing system CSV files.
+- Dolphin DO4: Dolphin timing system DO4 files. (default)

-The right pane is for race result files.
-Use the ++"Browse..."++ button to select the directory where the race result files will be written by the Dolphin software.
+Use the ++"Browse..."++ button to select the directory where the race result files will be written by the timing software.
 Any race result files that are found will be displayed in the table, ordered by their timestamp.

 {{ CLEARFLOAT }}